How to Secure Home Windows

 Price on Amazon

-Installing lighting around your home can be helpful in keeping would-be thieves from looking to gain access to your home.
+Installing lighting around your home can help keep would-be thieves from looking to gain access to your home.
 Burglars do not like to enter through well-lit windows for obvious reasons.

 Do-it-yourself outdoor lighting kits are available that can make this an easy home project at a reasonable cost.
 With LEDs, many solar options are available with good lighting (Price on Amazon).
 Motion sensors will trigger the lights should someone arrive onsite.

-An electrician can help for more robust installations.
+An electrician can help with more robust installations.

 Place Home Security Cameras Around the Home

 Even better, home security camera systems are available at a fraction of the costs of just a few years ago.
-The advent of phone application technology brought about a revolution in camera security, allowing a home owner to install high-quality cameras that can be viewed from your own phone any time and anywhere.
+The advent of phone application technology brought about a revolution in camera security, allowing a homeowner to install high-quality cameras that can be viewed from their smartphone anytime, anywhere.

 Affordable, camera-only systems can be found on Amazon.

-ACME Locksmith has also evaluated The Arlo Home Security Systems.
-You can read our blog to see the one we recommend.
-These systems will alert you if someone is in your home and allow you to see a live camera feed of the inside of the home.
+ACME Locksmith has also evaluated The Noorio Camera System and Aoso Home Security Cameras.
+I use both at my home, and they offer tremendous value for the money.
+Even better, they’re wireless and can be powered with a small solar panel, so you never have to charge them.
+These systems will actively alert your smartphone if someone is in your home and allow you to see a live camera feed of the inside of the home.

 Thorny Plants Keep Burglars Away